 Feel free to double or triple this recipe and freeze the muffins.
 I suggest allowing them to cool, then transferring them with their muffin liners to a baking sheet to freeze solid, then popping them into a freezer bag.
 These will last 6 months in the freezer.
 When you’re ready to eat, just pull them out and pop them into the fridge for a few hours to thaw out.

-Absolutely, if you’re not dairy free or vegan you can absolutely use regular butter and milk for these apple oatmeal muffins.
+Absolutely, if you’re not dairy free or vegan you can absolutely use regular butter and milk for these apple cinnamon oatmeal muffins.